Postquantum steering in scenarios with multiple characterised parties: Conclusions

 \section{Conclusions}

 This paper studies postquantum steering in scenarios with multiple characterised parties (Bobs).
 Our work brings in the missing piece of the puzzle in the operational study of postquantum steering, since all other works focus on the specific case of one single quantum Bob.
 The first and crucial step we take is to identify the mathematical object that represents an assemblage from an operational (and arguably theory-independent) viewpoint in these scenarios.
 What we denote as an assemblage here, hence, differs from what has been studied in the literature on quantum vs.~classical steering with multiple characterised parties.
+In particular, it was necessary in this work to articulate in which relevant ways an assemblage may be non-signalling.

 Here we focus on the scope and properties of postquantum steering, the boundary between quantum and postquantum, and the relation between postquantum steering and postquantum Bell nonlocality.
 We find that postquantum steering is formally possible, and present several examples.
 Some of these examples may emerge within the foil theory Witworld \cite{cavalcanti2022post}, which renders the phenomenon fundamentally relevant and not a mere mathematical curiosity.
 To certify postquantum steering we designed an algorithm which, for the case of a single uncharacterised party (Alice), also serves as a certificate of quantumness.
 That is, when we have only one Alice, the algorithm singles out the boundary of the quantum set of assemblages.
 In addition, for the case of two or more Alices, we provide a hierarchy of semidefinite programs, where each level gives an outer-approximation to the set of quantumly-realisable assemblages.
 The robustness of our examples to different types of noise was analysed; we found that these were not very large (of the order of 0.1\%-1\%) from the viewpoint of physical implementations (which are, however, not relevant for the scope of this manuscript), but nonetheless are substantial enough to show our examples are not mere numerical instabilities.